Showing Results 1 - 43 of 43

-Description: The POWER (Parent Organizer With Educational Resources) provides online resources to answer questions that parents may have.
-The questions and answers are separated into age levels: Early Childhood, Elementary School, Middle School and High School.
+Description: The POWER (Parent Organizer With Educational Resources) web app provides parents and families with online resources to answer questions about child development, disabilities, community services, Special Education, diploma options in Virginia and transition to life after high school.
+The questions and potential resources are separated into age levels: Early Childhood, Elementary School, Middle School and High School.
+This project is a collaborative effort between the Parent Resource...

 Description: BULLYING BASICS in Early Childhood: Bullying can emerge in early childhood.
 If you don’t know that bullying happens among young children, you won’t see it or stop it.
 If you don’t stop bullying, it will grow and spread.
 When early childhood educators are prepared, they can nip bullying in the bud.
 Find out how to stop bullying before it starts.